-You can register for the exam via the website: Exams Registration will close 3 weeks prior to the exam.
+You can register for the exam on the Exams page.
+Registration will close 3 weeks prior to the exam.

 Please note that you need to pass the exam in order to receive credits (EC).

 A certificate of participation will be granted to all students who have attended at least 80% of the classes.
-Only contact hours are stated on this certificate.
+The number of contact hours will be stated on the certificate.

 Only for Dutch medical specialists!